-In the 19th century there was a group in the UK called the Luddites, that protested against the automatization of the textile industry by destroying machinery.
+In the 19th century, there was a group in the UK called the Luddites, that protested against the automatization of the textile industry by destroying machinery.
 Since then, a recurrent fear has been that automation and technological advance will produce mass unemployment.
 Even though that prediction has proven to be incorrect, it is a fact that there has been a painful job displacement.
 PwC estimates that by 2030 around 30% of the jobs will be automatized.
 Under these circumstances, governments and companies should provide workers with tools to adapt to these changes, by supporting education and relocating jobs.

 The importance of privacy is all over the news lately due to the Cambridge Analytica scandal, where 87 million Facebook profiles were stolen and used to influence the US election and Brexit campaign.
 Privacy is a human right and should be protected against misuse.

 Last month, a woman was hit and killed overnight by an Uber self-driving car when walking across the street in the US.
-As any other technological system, AI systems can make mistakes.
-It is a common misconception that robots are infalible and infinitely precise.
+Like any other technological system, AI systems can make mistakes.
+It is a common misconception that robots are infallible and infinitely precise.
 A common way for some professors in my old lab to say hello to their PhD students of robotics was, what have you broken?

 There is an ongoing debate about controlling the development of military robots and banning autonomous weapons.
 An open letter, from 25.000 researchers and professionals of AI, asks to ban autonomous weapons without human supervision to avoid an international military AI arms race.

 We have to work hard to avoid bias and discrimination when developing AI algorithms.
-An specific example was face detection using Haar Cascades, that has a lower detection rate in dark-skinned people than in light-skinned people.
+A specific example was face detection using Haar Cascades, which has a lower detection rate in dark-skinned people than in light-skinned people.
 This happens because the algorithm is designed to find a double T pattern in a grayscale image of the person’s face, corresponding to the eyebrows, nose and mouth.
 This pattern is more difficult to find in a person with dark skin.

-Haar Cascades are not racists, how can an algorithm be?, but many people can feel insulted.
+Haar Cascades are not racists, how can an algorithm be? but many people can feel insulted.
 When programing these algorithms, we need to be mindful of their limitations, transparent with users by explaining how the algorithm works or use a more effective technique with dark-skinned people.

 Existing laws have not been developed with AI in mind, however, that does not mean that AI-based product and services are unregulated.
 As suggested by Brad Smith, Chief Legal Officer at Microsoft, "Governments must balance support for innovation with the need to ensure consumer safety by holding the makers of AI systems responsible for harm caused by unreasonable practices".
-Policymakers, researchers and professionals should work together to make sure that AI and robotics provide a benefit to humanity.
+Policymakers, researchers and professionals should work together to make sure that AI provides a benefit to humanity.

 A suggestion in the debate around robot rights is that robots should be granted the right to exist and perform their mission, but this should be linked to the duty of serving humans.
 There is a lot of controversy around this area.
-Meanwhile, in 2017, Sophia the robot was granted the citizenship of Saudi Arabia, and even Will Smith flirted with her.
+Meanwhile, in 2017, Sophia the robot was granted citizenship of Saudi Arabia, and even Will Smith flirted with her.